-Earlier this month, the Top 8 Academic All-Canadians were announced for the 2018-19 season, honouring the top male and female of each U SPORTS conference who maintained an academic average of 80 per cent or higher, while playing one or more varsity sports.
+Every year, the Top 8 Academic All-Canadians are announced, honouring the standout male and female of each U SPORTS conference who maintains an academic average of 80 per cent or higher, while playing one or more varsity sports.

-Canadian law firm Sherrard Kuzz LLP continues as the official supporter of the student-athletes selected to the Top 8, by supporting travel, accommodations, and hospitality leading up to the Governor General’s Academic All-Canadian Commendation on January 22 at Rideau Hall in Ottawa.
+Canadian law firm Sherrard Kuzz LLP continues to serve as the Official Supporter of those selected to the Top 8 and the U SPORTS Academic All-Canadian Program.

 Sport provides an opportunity to succeed beyond one’s expectation, to experience failure and to learn how to get back up and try again.